Zaid-Ajaj/the-elmish-book/chapters/commands/async-xhr.md

 }
 |> Async.StartImmediate
 ```
-Converting callback-based APIs from Javascript into F#'s `async` is really powerfull and will allow to build abstractions upon existing Javascript libraries into idiomatic F# API that uses the `async` computation expressions.
+Converting callback-based APIs from Javascript into F#'s `async` is really powerful and will allow to build abstractions upon existing Javascript libraries into idiomatic F# API that uses the `async` computation expressions.

 ### Implementing `httpRequest`